huggingface/blog/stable_diffusion_jax.md

 ## Inference

 Since TPUs usually have 8 devices working in parallel, we'll replicate our prompt as many times as devices we have.
-Then we'll perform inference on the 8 devices at once, each of them being responsible for generating one image.
+Then we'll perform inference on the 8 devices at once, each responsible for generating one image.
 Thus, we'll get 8 images in the same amount of time it takes for one chip to generate a single one.

-After we replicate the prompt we obtain the tokenized text ids by invoking the `prepare_inputs` function of the pipeline.
-The length of the tokenized text is set to 77 tokens, which is the value that was used by the underlying CLIP Text model.
+After replicating the prompt, we obtain the tokenized text ids by invoking the `prepare_inputs` function of the pipeline.
+The length of the tokenized text is set to 77 tokens, as required by the configuration of the underlying CLIP Text model.

 ``` python